bdreece/prog/README.md

  Usage: prog [OPTIONS] [COMMANDS]...

-   A command line utility for centralizing scripted shell commands via a configurable JSON file
+   A command line utility for centralizing scripted shell commands via a configurable JSON or YAML file

  Options:
+   -j, --json       Use JSON config file
+   -y, --yml        Use YAML config file
-   -g, --generate PATH  Generate default JSON file and exit -e, --edit PATH      Edit JSON file and exit
+   -g, --generate   Create a config file
+   -e, --edit       Edit config file
    -v, --verbose    Show verbose output
-   -f, --file PATH      Path to JSON file
+   -f, --file PATH  Path to prog file
    -V, --version    Show the version and exit.
    -h, --help       Show this message and exit.
  ```

-#### JSON File
+#### JSON Config File

- A default JSON file can be generated using the `prog -g` command, optionally
- specifying an output file (default: `./prog.json`).
-This file is based on a
- C-style project, with commands listed for building, running, and debugging a
- project, and is configured as follows:
+ A default JSON file can be generated using the `prog -jg` command, optionally specifying an output file with `prog -jgf <PATH>` (default: `./prog.json`).
+This file is based on a C-style project, with commands listed for building, running, and debugging a project, and is configured as follows:
  ```
  {
    "build": "make all",